 - Carmine, for the cheeks and tail

-Her eyes get a bit of turquoise blue, and again, I use a nearly dry brush to move the color around softly.
+Her eyes get a bit of turquoise blue, and again, the artist uses a nearly dry brush to move the color softly.

-Then, I return to the first bird.
-I add sepia to deepen the eyes and light carmine for the tail.
-And I use the brush to blend the colors.
+Then, the artist returns to the first bird.
+Sepia is added to deepen the eyes and light carmine for the tail, blending the colors softly.

 - A light wash of burnt umber and sepia for the branch